Chetek, Wisconsin

 Chetek is a city in Barron County, Wisconsin, United States.
-The population was 2,221 at the 2010 census.
+The population was 2,172 at the 2020 census, down from 2,221 at the 2010 census.
 The city is located partially within the Town of Chetek.

 History

-The original inhabitants of the area were the Ojibwa Indians, who referred to the area as zhedeg, meaning pelicans.
-This was translated into various spellings, such as Sheetak, Shetak, Shetuk, Chetack, until the first post office was opened in 1872.
+The original inhabitants of the area were the Ojibwa Indians, who referred to the area as zhedeg, meaning "pelicans".
+This was translated into various spellings, such as "Sheetak", "Shetak", "Shetuk", and "Chetack", until the first post office was opened in 1872.
 The spelling was then standardized to "Chetek."

 In 1872, the Omaha Railroad began service to Chetek, the Knapp-Stout logging camp was established, and the first log schoolhouse was built.